 When you find areas of interest, they will be marked with a '?' button on the automap.
-Move the cursor over one of these icons to see a reminder of what can be found at that location.
+Mouse over one of these icons to see a reminder of what can be found at that location.

 Automap Buttons

 You can use the leftmost button over the automap to open or close it.
 The buttons to the right are: